 - We may use information held about you in the following ways:

 - Information you give to us.
 We may use this information:

-- to carry out our obligations to provide you our Services;
+- to carry out our obligations to provide you with our Services;

-- to provide you with information about other services we offer that are similar to those that you have already enquired about or about other services we may provide in the future;
+- to provide you with information about other services we offer that are similar to those that you have already inquired about or about other services we may provide in the future;

 - to notify you about changes to our service;

 - to ensure that content from the Site is presented in the most effective manner for you and for your computer.

 - Information we collect about you.
 We will use this information:

 - to administer the Site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;